imagej/imagej.github.io/_pages/plugins/simple-neurite-tracer/export-to-swc-tutorial.md

 (Paths are connected when you start one path on another one (branching) or end one path on another one (joining).
 To find out how to do that, see the [Simple Neurite Tracer: Step-By-Step Instructions](/plugins/simple-neurite-tracer/step-by-step-instructions).)

 The SWC file format describes a single neuron's morphology (so every point is connected to another one), whereas a .traces file in Simple Neurite Tracer can describe multiple disconnected structures.
 This means that in this plugin you can only export a complete connected set of paths to SWC.
 So, in this example, you could only export three different SWC files, since there are three connected groups of paths.
-To do that, select all of the paths in that structure (using {% include key content='Shift' %} or {% include key content='Control' %} when selecting items in the list) - that should look like this:
+To do that, select all of the paths in that structure (using {% include key key='Shift' %} or {% include key key='Control' %} when selecting items in the list) - that should look like this:

 {% include image-center image-path="media/Simple_Neurite_Tracer_Export_to_SWC_Tutorial-3.png" %}